Let’s picture a common scenario many businesses face.

-It doesn’t make much sense if overcomplicated design makes it hard to get the message of your social media calendar with ease.
-Clarity helps everyone focus on the planning functionality of the social media calendar which is essentially all you need.
+It doesn’t make much sense if the overcomplicated design makes it hard to get the message of your social media calendar with ease.
+Clarity helps everyone focus on the planning function of the social media calendar which is essentially all you need.
 You can also use project management templates to have a head start.

 A social media calendar is designed to help coordinate your social media marketing effort.
-But, in case you have a full-stack team, it’s helpful if the social media calendar tool you use has features such as mentions, chat, and notifications that help everyone stay on the same page.
+But, in case you have a full-stack team, it’s helpful if the project collaboration tool you use has features such as mentions, chat, and notifications that help everyone stay on the same page.

 3. Designed for integration

-It’s guaranteed that you work with several other tools across your marketing department and therefore, your social media calendar should be built with a tool that can integrate easily with other tools in your toolkit.
+It’s guaranteed that you work with several other creative or design tools across your marketing department and therefore, your social media calendar should be built with a tool that can integrate easily with other tools in your toolkit.
 As a result, you’ll be able to set up smart marketing automation that’ll pass data between your work apps while you focus on more creative tasks.

-Beyond just the tools you use, your social media calendar should be clear and easy to analyze.
+Beyond just the project management tools you use, your social media calendar should be clear and easy to analyze.
 Your social media calendar should be structured in a way that’s easy to understand what’s going on and how each variable affects others.

 All in all, a great social media calendar is fundamental to the success of your social media marketing strategy.
 How much you plan and execute with it is what determines the results you can get out of your efforts.